 Robert Greene

-While working for PIFS, where he currently serves as a fellow, Mr. Greene was also a visiting research fellow at Tsinghua University’s People’s Bank of China School of Finance National Institute of Financial Research – one of China’s top financial markets think tanks.
-During this time, his research focused on Chinese equity market reforms, Chinese conglomerate structures, and central bank digital currency.
-He also helped organize dialogues on fintech topics between U.S. and Asian government and industry leaders.
+Before Treasury, Mr. Greene was a consultant for the Eurasia Group, developing analyses of Chinese fintech and cyberspace governance policy initiatives.
+He was also a senior fellow at the Program for International Financial Systems (PIFS), affiliated with Harvard University.
+While at PIFS, Mr. Greene was based in Beijing and also a visiting research fellow at Tsinghua University’s People’s Bank of China School of Finance National Institute of Financial Research, one of China’s top financial markets think tanks.
+During this time, Mr. Greene’s work focused on Chinese equity market reforms, financial conglomerate structures, and financial market infrastructure.
+He also helped organize PIFS dialogues involving U.S. and Asian financial sector leaders and regulators.
+Mr. Greene continues to serve as a fellow with PIFS.

+Mr. Greene’s research has been cited in The Wall Street Journal, the Financial Times, and the South China Morning Post, as well as in reports and studies published by various central banks, regulators, and Congressional committees, including the Federal Reserve Board, the Federal Deposit Insurance Corporation, Deutsche Bundesbank (Germany’s national central bank), Oesterreichische Nationalbank (Austria’s national central bank), the U.S.-China Economic and Security Review Commission, and the Senate Foreign Relations Committee.
 Mr. Greene was a Luce Scholar and is proficient in Mandarin Chinese.
 He earned his M.P.P. from Harvard University’s John F. Kennedy School of Government and his B.B.A., magna cum laude, from the College of William & Mary in Williamsburg, Virginia.

 - FSOC Releases Digital Asset Report, Signaling Increased Future Scrutiny